leftshifters/objective-c-style-guide/README.md

 2. Use #define only when something has to be decided at compile time.

 3. Use Uppercase to name constants or #define.

-## Methods

-Use this format for naming routines that perform some operation on a given object, such as `calculateInvoiceTotal{}`.
-When naming methods, include a description of the value being returned, such as `getCurrentWindowName{}`

-Avoid large methods.
-As a method’s body approaches 20 to 30 lines of code, look for blocks that could be split into their own methods and possibly shared by other methods

 ## Strings